 I don't expect a deal to get done by the deadline.

 Both sides are willing to let the cuts expire in order to see where the leverage falls.

 That's a dangerous game.
 For the Democrats, they could lose any political capital they gained with the election of Barack Obama for a second term and keeping their control in the Senate.

-Page 2 of 2 - The Republicans have more to lose because the damage that would be inflicted on people hits demographics hardest where they already struggle to win votes.
+The Republicans have more to lose because the damage that would be inflicted on people hits demographics hardest where they already struggle to win votes.
 The 2014 midterm elections should be a chance for them to have similar success to that which they enjoyed in 2010.
 But the TEA Party representatives from the right wing of the party are already getting blamed for more than their share of the problems causing this issue.

 If blame for going over the fiscal cliff lands on them, 2014 could be a significant setback for the GOP.

 Until then, both houses of Congress wait for the other to act.
 No one wants to be the first one to bet in this game.
 Everyone wants to be the guy with his hat pulled low bluffing on every hand.

 The rest of the country feels like the little character on the Price is Right game Cliffhangers.
 We keep inching up the fiscal cliff and appear to be headed over.
 Please stop… Please stop… Please….
 Doh!
 It's too late.
 We don't win the car.

 Both sides know that when these measures take effect that they can enact legislation to retroactively "save the day."